JumpinJackFlash/curl-7-84-asterionDB/README.md

 mkdir build
 cd build
+ccmake3 ../
-ccmake3 ../ (turn off shared lib to get a static lib) make ...
+Turn off shared lib to get a static lib
+Toggle advanced mode to add -fPIC as a compiler flag ... make ...